 What is Gender Inclusive Housing?

-Gender Inclusive Housing (GIH) allows for same gender, opposite-gender, or other-gender identities to live together, regardless of biological sex.
+Gender Inclusive Housing (GIH) allows for same gender, different gender, Transgender or other-gender identities to live together, regardless of biological sex.
 This housing option provides an environment where student housing is not restricted by traditional limitations of gender.
 GIH is reflective of the housing choices/opportunities available to students who live off-campus, where they select their roommate of choice irrespective of biological sex.
 Limited placements in Gender Inclusive Housing are available for students who are looking for a mixed gender on-campus environment and for whom the traditional same-gender room assignments are not ideal or appropriate.

 Why did UCCS Residence Life and Housing implement a GIH option?